tencentyun/intlcloud-documents/product_new/中间件产品中心/消息队列Ckafka/快速入门/创建实例和 Topic_intl_en.md

  - Whitelist: After the whitelist is enabled, the topic can be accessed only from whitelisted IPs, thus effectively guaranteeing data security.
 (The whitelist can be enabled on the page of creating or editing a topic.)
 5. Click **Submit** to complete topic creation.

->?The number of replicas is also considered for partitions.
+>The number of replicas is also considered for partitions.
 For example, if you create 1 topic, 6 partitions, and 2 replicas, then there will be a total of 1 \* 6 \* 2 = 12 partitions.
 If the maximum number of partitions allowed is exceeded during purchase, the following prompt will be displayed when you click **Submit**:
 ![](https://main.qcloudimg.com/raw/a8c915aa5736aab75f84637a576c23c1.png)